aws/eks-anywhere-build-tooling/projects/tinkerbell/pbnj/README.md

 1. Update the `GIT_TAG` file to have the new desired commit based on the upstream.
 1. Verify the golang version has not changed.
 Currently the version mentioned in a [dockerfile](https://github.com/tinkerbell/pbnj/blob/main/cmd/pbnj/Dockerfile#L1) is being used to build.
 1. Verify no changes have been made to the [dockerfile](https://github.com/tinkerbell/pbnj/blob/main/cmd/pbnj/Dockerfile) looking specifically for added runtime deps.
-1. Update checksums and attribution using `make update-attribution-checksums-docker PROJECT=tinkerbell/pbnj` from the root of the repo.
+1. Update checksums and attribution using `make update-attribution-checksums-docker`.
 1. Update the version at the top of this Readme.
-1. Run `make generate` from the root of the repo to update the UPSTREAM_PROJECTS.yaml file.
+1. Run `make generate` to update the UPSTREAM_PROJECTS.yaml file.

 You should also update `PBNJ_IMAGE_URL` under `tinkerbell/sandbox/.env` with the new image tag once it's built.